Performing a Projection Based Wavefunction-in-DFT Embedding Study

 $ python run_projective_embedding.py

-You should see alot of output like how the molecular orbitals are assigned to either the embedded region or the environment.
+You should see a lot of output like how the molecular orbitals are assigned to either the embedded region or the environment.

 Example terminal output